"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Little Women (1994)

-Not all of Little Women is set during the winter, but some key parts take place around Christmas, and there are plenty of scenes with the four March sisters being cozy in their Massachusetts home.
+Not all of Little Women is set during the winter, but key parts take place around Christmas and there are plenty of scenes with the four March sisters keeping warm in their Massachusetts home.

 Little Women (2019)